btoll/benjamintoll.com/content/post/unsharing_namespaces_part_one.md

 2521847 pts/1    00:00:00 ps
 ```

-Armed with the PID of the [Bourne-Again SHell] process, we can now see its mount points.
+Armed with the `pid` of the [Bourne-Again SHell] process, we can now see its mount points.

 > Since the container process has unshared its `mnt` namespace from its parent, the mount point entry won't show by running `mount` on the host, so the following method is the only way to see from the host what is in a container process' `mnt` namespace.